Veynah/KaliLinux/README.md

 ```
 command is to locate things easily and fast.<br>
 Here is what it looks like<br>
-The problem of locate is that it gives us to much information so linux has another command in order to find exactly what we need.
+The problem of locate is that it gives us to much information so linux has another command in order to find exactly what we need.<br>
 <img src='./img/6.locate.png' width=70%><br>

 <br>And that command is: